GFlisch/Arc4u/Guidance/Yarp.md

 Each time you need to add a service where there is a discovery need (Swagger vue), add a route to NSwag definition.

-Here I have introduced the routing for 2 business context services bc1 and bc2.
+Here I have introduced the routing for 2 services s1 and s2.
-At the level of the reversproxy.json file we have the 2 routes defined for /swagger/bc1 and swagger/bc2 that we introduced in the NSwag route topology of the Yarp project.
+At the level of the reversproxy.json file we have the 2 routes defined for /swagger/s1 and swagger/s2 that we introduced in the NSwag route topology of the Yarp project.

 ````json